CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/test-devices-we-support.md

 return_top: "true"
 ---

-SimpleReport is able to report results for a variety of diagnostic tests, also known as test devices, test kits, or just tests.
-The list below includes test devices currently in use, all of which are approved by the Centers for Disease Control (CDC).
+SimpleReport submits results to public health departments for a variety of diagnostic tests — also known as test devices, test kits, or just tests.
+The list below includes test devices currently supported by SimpleReport and approved by the Centers for Disease Control (CDC).

 Don’t see the test device you’re using?
-[Your organization administrator can update your facility settings](https://www.simplereport.gov/using-simplereport/manage-facility-info/update-facility-settings) by adding a new test device, or by deleting ones you aren’t using anymore.
-SimpleReport regularly adds new devices, so if you’re an admin and don’t see the device you're using in your facility settings, [contact support](https://www.simplereport.gov/contact-us) and request to add a new device.
+[Your organization administrator can update your facility settings](https://www.simplereport.gov/using-simplereport/manage-facility-info/update-facility-settings) by adding a new test device, or by deleting any you aren’t using anymore.
+SimpleReport regularly adds new test devices, so if you’re an admin and don’t see the one you're using in your facility settings, [contact support](https://www.simplereport.gov/contact-us) and request to add a new device.

 - 3B BlackBio TRUPCR SARS-CoV2
 - Abbott Alinity M (RT-PCR)